 Howdy ho buckaroo.
 I see y’all eyein’ that Red Dead Redemption 2, hankering to see the game mosey its way on to the PC.
 Well, pull in your horns, duster.
 We gotta wait a little while longer yet.
 But dang son, if you ain’t got the coin just yet, don’t be gettin’ your dander up.
 This here PC ain’t lackin’ for hard-livin’, hard-ridin’ videogames that evoke the spirit of the frontier.

-Now that Rockstar’s latest Red Dead hoopla is finally out on PC (you can read our Red Dead Redemption 2 review, here, if it please you), we no longer need to look on green-eyed as our console counterparts bask in the glow of quaint prairies, snow-dusted mountaintops, and endless plains, the wait for a Red Dead Redemption 2 PC release date goes on.
+Now that Rockstar’s latest Red Dead hoopla is finally out on PC (you can read our Red Dead Redemption 2 review, here, if it please you), we no longer need to look on green-eyed as our console counterparts bask in the glow of quaint prairies, snow-dusted mountaintops, and endless plains.
+The Red Dead Redemption 2 PC release date is nearly upon us!

 If you want to get au fait with the frontier, then these here games are gonna see you right.
 So holster that big iron, pack a bottle of moonshine, saddle up that mustang, and ride out into the sunset with these handy-dandy alternatives to Rockstar’s premier western.

 So then, partner – let’s begin proceedings with a criminally underrated series.

 The Call of Juarez series never really took the world by storm.
 Call of Juarez and Bound in Blood were competent-but-bland shooters, and Call of Juarez: The Cartel was a certified locomotive wreck.
 When Gunslinger came along – right after The Cartel – few were expecting much.
 How wrong they were.
 Witty, fast-paced, and stuffed with satisfying arcade shooting, Gunslinger stands out as one of the best Western shooters in history.